Kyn5600/Bestle/README.md

 Possible future utilizations will include various personality types.
 These will be included for a more personal feel and the possibility of importing the AI to a game or something of the like for NPCs.
 ### If you would like to contact me about other possible uses, please email me at kyn5600@gmail.com.
 If you wish to use Bestle in any format outside of its base program (such as in a game), please contact me for co-author acknowledgement.
 Feel free to contact me if you wish to work with me on this.
 Have fun!

+# Prior Versions
+Versions prior to 0.0.9 existed in the past but have been lost in time.
+Prior versions include the use of a MNB classifier but was found subpar to MLP.
+For inquiries about previous versions, please email me at the address above.